NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --ip-detect-method <integer (default: 0)>
     Choose an interest point detection method from: 0=OBAloG, 1=SIFT, 2=ORB.

+--matches-per-tile <int (default: unspecified)>
+    How many interest point matches to compute in each :math:`1024^2` image tile (default: automatic determination).
+Use a value of ``--ip-per-tile`` a few times larger than this.

 --epipolar-threshold <double (default: -1)>
     Maximum distance from the epipolar line to search for IP matches.